 Do I need a replacement Squirrel cage for Speedaire model 5Z0344?

 I have a Speedair model 5Z0344 2hp, direct-drive compressor and I need a replacement squirrel cage (5 5/8″ diameter).
 I’ve tried Grainger and Master Parts to no avail.
 Any suggestions?

 If by the squirrel cage you mean the fan for cooling the motor, you might try automotive parts stores, air conditioning parts supply, or, if there is an oil burner dealer nearby, the blower on the oil burner is often the squirrel cage type.

 Not sure what happened to the old one.
-I took the cowling off to inspect, replaced it and when I turned the compressor back it the cage literally disintegrated.
+I took the cowling off to inspect, and replaced it and when I turned the compressor back the cage literally disintegrated.